-“Having regular interactions with customers will result in more relevant engagement consistently optimized by your business," Tochner said.
-"What this allows is a complete picture of your client, a 360-degree view as dynamic as the individual, showcasing trends and giving actionable insights to enhance their customer journey.”
+“Having regular interactions with customers will result in more relevant engagement consistently optimized by your business,” said Rita Tochner, head of operations at TrialJectory.
+“What this allows is a complete picture of your client, a 360-degree view as dynamic as the individual, showcasing trends and giving actionable insights to enhance their customer journey.”

 “If we see [an issue] happening multiple times over, it is a chance to reach out, communicate, engage and fix,” Tochner said.
 “This type of dialogue between the company and the customer is important because it creates a level of trust and appreciation, opening the door for a much more loyal, mutually beneficial relationship.”

-“Take their feedback, and regardless of what you do, thank [the customer] and share it with your team," Niu said.
-"Close the loop.
-[Show them] you’re not just paying lip service, but you’re doing something about it.”
+“Take their feedback, and regardless of what you do, thank [the customer] and share it with your team,” advised David Niu, vice president of innovation at Limeade.
+“Close the loop.
+[Show them] you’re not just paying lip service but you’re doing something about it.”